HL7/davinci-deqm/input/pagecontent/guidance.md

 The [DEQM Summary MeasureReport Profile] is used when a measure is reported for a group of patients at the conclusion of a measure measurement period.
 It includes the measure outcome data.
 Unlike the [DEQM Individual MeasureReport Profile], the report is typically transacted as a single MeasureReport report.

 Measure population determination SHALL be done as specified in the Quality Measure IG's section [Population Criteria](http://hl7.org/fhir/uv/cqm/measure-conformance.html#population-criteria).
 This section describes how the appropriate population is determined for each subject when evaluating a measure.
 These populations are reported in the measure reports.

-#### Data Quality

-Measure specifications define logic and data requirements necessary to perform evaluation of a given measure, often through the use of CQL definitions.
-The use of CQL definitions/queries supports the retrieval of applicable data elements and associated metadata.
-Measure specifications will typically make use of a set of defined profiles suitable for use in the target environment, such as US Core or QI-Core, to ensure that data exchanged is standardized, consumable, and suitable for evaluation.

-#### Gaps in Care Reporting

-Gaps in Care Reporting can be requested by a Client to a Server system that has all of the data that is known about the patient(s) at a point in time during a [gaps through period].
-The [care-gaps](OperationDefinition-care-gaps.html) operation is used to request and receive Gaps in Care Report for measures.

-When the [care-gaps](OperationDefinition-care-gaps.html) operation is run on the Server, it returns a FHIR Bundle for each patient.
-The bundle conforms to the [DEQM Gaps In Care Bundle Profile], which must contain a Composition that uses the [DEQM Gaps In Care Composition Profile].
-The DEQM Gaps In Care Composition references one to many MeasureReport resource; each MeasureReport is for a single measure and conforms to the [DEQM Individual MeasureReport Profile].
-Optionally, the actual individual MeasureReport resources referenced are also packaged in the same DEQM Gaps In Care Bundle, along with Patient, Organization, and other resources that were used to calculate this measure.
-A DetectedIssue resource defined using the [DEQM Gaps In Care DetectedIssue Profile] must be included to indicate gap status of that measure via the [DEQM Gap Status Extension], a modifier extension.

-The DEQM Individual MeasureReport contains all of the data that is relevant to calculate the report including the measure outcome and indication of [open gaps] or [prospective gaps].
-The [care-gaps](OperationDefinition-care-gaps.html) operation determines the gaps status for the patient for a specific measure based on the measureScore data contained in the MeasureReport.
-Depending on what input parameters are provided to the [care-gaps](OperationDefinition-care-gaps.html) operation for generating a Gaps in Care Report, a DEQM Gaps In Care Composition may contain reports for measures with any combination of [open, closed, and prospective gaps].
-The [CQF Criteria Reference Extension] to the `evaluatedResource` is added to the [DEQM Individual MeasureReport Profile] to support associating an evaluated resource with a specific measure population or populations that it applies to.
-For example, a colonoscopy procedure done for an individual 5 years ago is used to meet the numerator population criteria when evaluating the colorectal cancer screening measure for the individual.
-Through the use of this [DEQCQF Criteria Reference Extension]the Server can indicate this colonoscopy procedure data was used for evaluating the numerator population, identified by the population group id for numerator specified in the Colorectal Cancer Screening Measure resource.

 #### Group, Stratifier, and Population Codes and Ids